mjfelis/zen-demo/content/en/_index.md

 date: 2022-08-03T20:48:20+02:00

 ---

-Welcome to the Verana Foundation!
+Welcome!

-## Intro
+## Introduction to the Verana Foundation

 Thirty years after Tim Berners-Lee introduced the World Wide Web as an open platform for sharing knowledge and connecting people, the digital world stands at a crossroads.
 What began as a noble tool to democratize information has evolved into a complex ecosystem shaped by commercial interests, surveillance, misinformation, and fragmented user experiences.
 Berners-Lee, reflecting on his creation, has voiced both pride in the web’s reach and deep concern over the direction it has taken.